fishwasher/little-secret-js/README.md

 Use _test.html_ to test LittleSecret in browser without server-side back-end.

-A 'Secret Notes' PHP demo application _demo.php_ might give you more clues about using this thing.
+"Secret Notes" PHP demo application in _demo.php_ might give you more clues about using this thing.